General Specifications

 10/100 mbs

-Note: Voltage is specified at the terminals of the printed circuit board of the device, user must ensure there is sufficient voltage after the cable voltage drop.
+Note 1: Voltage is specified at the terminals of the printed circuit board of the device, user must ensure there is sufficient voltage after the cable voltage drop.
 Power supplies for all units must be able to supply burst currents to prevent drop-out and erratic operation.
-While the transmitter will work with a low impedance 5V supply we recommend using 9V or higher, unless you know how to figure out if your 5V power supply is low-enough impedance.
+While the Mk II/Mk III transmitters will work with a low impedance 5V supply we recommend using 9V or higher, unless you know how to figure out if your 5V power supply is low-enough impedance.

 Last updated